How to Invest in TikTok Stock in 2026

 In October, after more than a year of negotiations, U.S. Treasury Scott Bessent announced the U.S. and China were nearing a resolution to transfer TikTok's U.S. operations to a consortium of U.S. companies led by Oracle (ORCL).

-ByteDance, China's largest startup, was rumored to have been near an IPO on the NYSE or Nasdaq back in 2021 before Chinese regulators stalled its progress.
+That said, ByteDance (TikTok's creator and majority owner, outside of the U.S.) was near an IPO on the NYSE or Nasdaq back in 2021 before Chinese regulators stalled its progress.

 If/when ByteDance goes public, you'll be able to look up its stock symbol and buy it in your brokerage account.
 If you don't have a brokerage account, we recommend Public.